evidentlyai/evidently/README.md

 ![Report example](docs/images/evidently_tests_reports-min.png)

 Reports calculate various data and ML metrics.
-They return metrics and rich visualizations.
+They return metrics and **rich visualizations**.
 You can create a custom Report from individual metrics or run one of the Presets that cover a specific aspect of the model or data performance.
-For example, a [**Data Quality**](https://docs.evidentlyai.com/reports/data-quality) or [Classification Performance](https://docs.evidentlyai.com/reports/classification-performance) report.
+For example, a [**Data Quality**](https://docs.evidentlyai.com/reports/data-quality) or [**Classification Performance**](https://docs.evidentlyai.com/reports/classification-performance) report.

 You can get the visual HTML report (best for exploratory analysis and debugging) or export results as JSON or Python dictionary (best for logging, documention or to visualise the results in other BI tools).